joshmorgan1000/UTKH/THEORY.md

 ## Proposed Mathematical Frameworks <a href="#mathematical-theory"></a>

 While this theory is still under development, I present some ideas as to how to calculate the specific nature of kutons and kutonic systems, which could help align this theory with observable events.
+Please note that these are merely hypothetical and do not yet attempt to provide quantized predictions, however it does hope to do so in the future.

 ### Kinetic Harmonic Resonance <a href="#kinetic-harmonic-resonance"></a>